-Terry Gilliam, director of the famous English comedy series Monty Python, often used surreal collages as a starting point for animations.
+Terry Gilliam, director of the famous English comedy series Monty Python, often used surreal collages as a starting point for very funny animations.

 The Swiss artist Kurt Schwitters (1887-1948) made collages of all kinds of (waste) materials.
 Schwitters was in this collage probably mainly concerned with colour: earth tones (such as sand) with accents of red and blue and a touch of green.

-The pop art artist Richard Hamilton (1922-2011) made a collage about the attractive everydayness of a modern living room in the 1950s.
+The pop art artist Richard Hamilton (1922-2011) made an iconic collage about the attractive everydayness of a modern living room in the 1950s.
 The depth effect/perspective in this precisely executed collage is very ingenious.

 Some artists like to deceive our eyes.
 The last image is a so called ‘Trompe l’oeuil’ (eye deceiver): it looks like a collage but it is painted entirely, in such a skillful way that it really looks like a collage, including the torn edges around the female figure.